Joe Thein: déi Konservativ (The Conservatives)

+In the Luxembourg General election held on 8 October 2023, he is head candidate of the list for the South, whose party is running in both districts North and South of the country.

+Thein stood for election to the European Parliament in June 2024 but failed to win a seat, with only a low 1,899 votes cast in his favor, and coming 63rd out of 81 candidates.

 Other

 Thein describes himself as conservative, classically liberal and patriotic and is close to the Conservatism of Edmund Burke.

 He is a sympathizer of AfD.
 In February 2016 he visited an eurosceptical congress of the party in Düsseldorf.
 A sequence of the ARD broadcaster shows Thein with applause.

-In 2016, Thein was portrayed in a short documentary of the documentary series routwäissgro of the film production Calach Films and Kollektiv 13, as well as with the support of the Film Fund Luxembourg and RTL Télé Lëtzebuerg, entitled “Meng Heemecht” and shown on national television RTL.
+In 2016, Thein was portrayed in a short documentary of the documentary series routwäissgro of the film production Calach Films and Kollektiv 13, as well as with the support of the Film Fund Luxembourg and RTL Télé Lëtzebuerg, entitled "Meng Heemecht" and shown on national television RTL.

-On 4 February 2018 an attack on Thein's home was attempted.
+On 4 February 2018 an attack on Thein's family home was attempted.
 A strong firecracker blew up several windows of Thein's house and party headquarters.
 A car was also damaged.
 The police initiated a criminal investigation into the case.